HOW TO KICK START YOUR ACTING CAREER IN KENYA

 To succeed in an acting career it is not really about your talent or looks alone.
 The most important thing to remember which will separate you from every other Tom Dick and Harry who thinks they can act is to treat acting like a business and the product of this business is YOU!"

 Think about that for minute and let it sink in.
 Go back to the basics of business and how to run one and see how you can apply that your acting career.
 Simply put, how do you sell you(the product) to your customers (producers, directors, casting directors etc).

-Now, if you have the passion and drive and the calling to act, here are a 10 tips that will help you to kick start your acting career or at least I hope they will.
+Now, if you have the passion and drive and the calling to act, here are 10 tips that will help you to kick start your acting career or at least I hope they will.

 Yes, find a busy actor who has no time to answer your many nagging questions about how to start acting and they will tell you KNT.
 If we were in America, KNT would be our Hollywood.
 Most established actors have their roots coming from KNT.
-KNT is the place where, like someone once said, “it is the place every actor should go and sign in at least once a week.”
+KNT is the place where, like someone once said, “ the place every actor should go and sign in at least once a week.”
 Meet like minded actors to share stories with.
 Get to learn of the different theatre groups and join one.
 Get to know of Auditions and much much more.
 KNT is always a good place to start.
-Now, I must admit, you do not necessarily have to go and sit there and hope God will show you a sign to where you need to head to and frankly our Kenya National theatre needs alot of renovation to take it back to its glory days.
+You do not necessarily have to go and sit there and hope God will show you a sign to where you need to head to and frankly our Kenya National theatre needs alot of renovation to take it back to its glory days.
 It does however still remain a central hub where like minded actors can get to learn from each other.
 For those outside Nairobi, I am sure you have your own little theatres that are active and if not, you need to revive them.
 All in all, take part in local theatre for starters, it will open doors for you apart from you making acting something natural for you.